 The present document assumes each oneM2M entity has the CSE-PoA address of its Registrar CSE in advance.

-When the oneM2M entity is communicating to another oneM2M entity , the address appearing in the oneM2M primitive (e.g. From or To parameter) shall be the absolute form of AE-ID or CSE-ID defined in oneM2M TS-0001 [6].

 The CSE-ID shall be assigned by M2M Service Provider.
 The syntax of CSE-ID is defined by following ABNF notation [20].

 CSE-ID = absolute-CSE-ID / SP-relative-CSE-ID